erickarbe/gccastatamic/content/collections/pages/brandon-fellowship.md

           content:
             -
               type: text
-              text: 'The Brandon Fellowship program is supported by the Jolley Foundation, Earle Furman in memory of Linda Furman,Doug & Melissa Sturgis, and The National Endowment for the Arts.'
+              text: 'The Brandon Fellowship program is supported by the Jolley Foundation, Earle Furman in memory of Linda Furman, Doug & Melissa Sturgis, and The National Endowment for the Arts.'
       button_text: null
       button_link: null
       open_in_new_tab: false